siteservices/libui.sh/share/doc/libui-dictionary.md

 ### Version (man libui.sh) - Version information.

-When a version number is provided, captures the version information for the script.
+When a version number is provided, registers the version for the script.
 If the **-r** (Required) option flag is provided, confirms that the libui.sh library version being used is at least that version.
-When used with no parameters, displays the captured version information.
-This function is included with the usage information provided by the libui library with the **-H** or -h (Help) command line option flags.
+If the **-m** (Mod) option flag is provided, the script file is defined as a mod.
+If the **-a** (All) option flag is provided, version information for all script files is displayed.
+When used with no parameters, displays the version of the requesting script file.
+The version information is included with the usage information provided by the libui library with the **-H** or -h (Help) command line option flags.

+* **-a** - display all registered script file versions
 * **-m** - the script file is a libui mod
 * **-r** - libui.sh library version must be at least provided version

 ```
-Version [-m] [-r <required_libui_version>] <script_version>
+Version [-a|-m] [-r <required_libui_version>] <script_version>
 ```

 ### WaitSpinner (man libuiSpinner.sh) - Start a spinner and wait for task.